Rhythm Heaven: Rhythm Heaven Megamix (2015)

-Rhythm Heaven Megamix, known as Rhythm Tengoku: The Best Plus in Japan, Rhythm Paradise Megamix in PAL regions, and Rhythm Sesang: The Best Plus in Korea, is the fourth entry to the Rhythm Heaven series, released on the Nintendo 3DS.
+Rhythm Heaven Megamix, known as Rhythm Tengoku: The Best+ in Japan, Rhythm Paradise Megamix in PAL regions, and Rhythm Sesang: The Best Plus in Korea, is the fourth entry to the Rhythm Heaven series, released on the Nintendo 3DS.
 This game was released in Japan on June 11, 2015, and releasing in other countries throughout 2016.
 This game is a compilation of all of the previous Rhythm Heaven games, including 63 Rhythm Games from the previous three Rhythm Heaven games (18 of which are unlocked through the game's in-game shop), 19 new ones, 12 shortened versions of previous games, 4 Endless Games (one from each previous title and one new), and 10 new Remixes, making for a total of 108 games in all.
 This game introduces the Score Meter, which makes the game scoring less fixed.
 The game presents a story mode, which differentiates itself from the traditional Rhythm Heaven format.
 This game can be controlled with either the buttons and d-pad, or with the touch screen, although the touch controls are simplified from the DS version.

 Rhythm Heaven Groove (2026)

-Rhythm Heaven Groove, known as Rhythm Tengoku: Miracle Stars in Japan, Rhythm Paradise Groove in PAL regions, and Rhythm Cheonguk: Miracle Stars in Korea, is an upcoming entry in the Rhythm Heaven series, set to be released on the Nintendo Switch in 2026, and will be backwards compatible with the Nintendo Switch 2.
-This is the first game to be called Rhythm Cheonguk in Korea, as previous games in the series were titled Rhythm Sesang due to trademark issues.
-This is also the first game to be officially released in Taiwan and Hong Kong, and the first to receive an official, Dutch, Portugese and Chinese (both Traditional and Simplified) localization.
+Rhythm Heaven Groove, known as Rhythm Heaven: Miracle Stars in Asia and Rhythm Paradise Groove in PAL regions, is the fifth entry to the Rhythm Heaven series, released on the Nintendo Switch on July 2, 2026.
+This game features 80 new single-player minigames and 30 multiplayer games.